MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync-configure-and-troubleshoot.md

 4. If the server endpoint is empty, or if server cannot be pinged and a firewall is present in the environment, confirm that the necessary service endpoints are available to the client computer.

-   - Edge sync service endpoints:
+   - Microsoft Edge sync service endpoints:
      - [https://edge-enterprise.activity.windows.com](https://edge-enterprise.activity.windows.com)
      - [https://edge.activity.windows.com](https://edge.activity.windows.com)
     - Azure Information Protection endpoints: